Trade, ties and flights off-limits as Pakistan retaliates to India’s moves

 “By disrupting the treaty, India has fanned the flames of tensions in the region,” the former minister noted.

-Maleeha Lodhi, Pakistan’s former ambassador to the US, also highlighted that the move was not in accordance with the treaty.
+Maleeha Lodhi, Pakistan’s former ambassador to the US, also highlighted that the move was not under the treaty.

 “This is always the stance India takes whenever such incidents happen.
 Without any investigation or evidence, they single out Pakistan as the culprit,” she told Geo News.